RainbowMiner/RainbowMiner/README.md

 </details>
 <details><summary>MiningRigRentals</summary> https://www.miningrigrentals.com/ rent your complete rig to interested users in exchange for BTC, ETC, LTC or DASH.
 See extra section for more details</details>
 <details><summary>Mintpond</summary> https://mintpond.com/ if you are totally in Zcoin, then this pool might be the best choice.
 A seperate wallet address is needed for XZC.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>NanoPool</summary> https://nanopool.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC, ETN, SIA, PASC), you want to mine.
-Set in pools configuration or edit pools.config.txt - do not use together with pool Ethermine</details>
+Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Nicehash</summary> https://www.nicehash.com/ auto-exchange and payout in BTC, use of Nicehash wallet is recommended, see note below</details>
 <details><summary>NLpool</summary> https://www.nlpool.nl/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool</details>
 <details><summary>PhiPhiPool</summary> https://www.phi-phi-pool.com auto-exchangeand payout in BTC or any coin, that is listed at the pool</details>